Fujifilm X-E3 Review

 The X-E3 bests its flagship sibling with ultra high-def video capture, too

-The Fuji X-E3 will have a clip length limit of approximately 10 minutes when recording 4K video to the internal SDXC/UHS-I-compatible storage card slot, and it will also support clean HDMI output with HDMI Rec Control, allowing you to record longer clips with both video and audio using an external HDMI recorder.
-The press materials are a little ambiguous on this point, but seem to suggest that the clean HDMI output operates at 1080p resolution, however, and that touch autofocus is also only supported at this lower resolution.
+The Fuji X-E3 has a clip length limit of approximately 10 minutes when recording 4K video to the internal SDXC/UHS-I-compatible storage card slot, and it also supports clean HDMI output with HDMI Rec Control, allowing you to record longer clips with both video and audio using an external HDMI recorder..

 In addition to a Micro (Type-D) HDMI port, the Fuji X-E3 includes a Micro-B USB 2.0 port (which is compatible with Fuji's RR-90 Remote Release and supports in-camera charging), and a 2.5mm external microphone jack which we believe still doubles as a remote release jack.